rrameshbtech/pramati/README.md

 # Wire
 Implementation of wire class with functionalities like 'on' & 'write'.

-## Functionalities
+## Functionalities/Implementations
-* on - add listener to the specific event.
+* `on` - add listener to the specific event.
-* write - send signal through wire to trigger the listeners attached to specific event.
+* `write` - send signal through wire to trigger the listeners attached to specific event.
+* A simple self test runner implemented to avoid using external libraries like `mocha`.

+## Assumptions
+* Wire communicate in syncronous mode.

 ## Run Application
 run below command in project folder